1. HOME

 Speech text

-"Who's considered the incredible power of thank you?
+"Who's considered the incredible power and range of meaning in 'thank you'?
 Those two words express gratitude, humility, understanding, as well as acknowledgement.

 I am here with you: my family, many of my friends and colleagues because I need to say all of that, and then some more.